pingcap/docs/reference/tidb-binlog/relay-log.md

 > If the relay log data is lost at the same time, this method does not work, but its incidence is very low.
 > Besides, you can use the Network File System to ensure data security of the relay log.

-### Trigger scenarios of Drainer consuming binlog from relay log
+### Trigger scenarios of Drainer consuming binlogs from the relay log

 If Drainer fails to connect to the Placement Drivers (PD) of the upstream clusters when Drainer is started, and if it detects that `consistent = false` in checkpoint, Drainer will try to read the relay log, and restore the downstream clusters to a consistent state.
-After that, the Drainer process set the checkpoint `status` to `0` and then exit.
+After that, the Drainer process sets the checkpoint `status` to `0` and then exit.

 ### GC mechanism of relay log